 NOTE: Whenever there is doubt as to whether

 a course will fulfill the requirements to apply, the applicant

 should contact the Admissions Advisor, MU College of Veterinary

 Medicine, as soon as possible.
-If the course is acceptable,

 The faculty of the College of Veterinary Medicine strongly encourage applicants to include as many of the following courses as possible among their electives.
 We have found that anatomy and physiology are especially challenging for students lacking a background in those subjects.

 - Animal Nutrition

 - Any Biomed 1000-4000 level course

 and demanding.
 The student who has difficulty in the professional

 curriculum is usually one who has never been previously challenged